moonggae/stardew-valley-randomizer/README.md

     * The majority of the new fish images on the FishRework branch are mostly directly pulled form the New New Fish mod: https://www.nexusmods.com/stardewvalley/mods/3578
       * Specific credits go to Hisame for the sprites: https://www.nexusmods.com/Users/51209496
   * The new bundles now have matching images
+  * Boots now have custom images and descriptions (descriptions are enabled in English only)
 * Fixed the Queen of Sauce show - it should now use the randomized crop/fish names in the show text
 * Added the Stable to the list of randomized buildings, as it was overlooked before
 * Added Desert Totems to the item pool, and included them in the appropriate bundles